×

 2. Compressed Charcoal

-Compressed charcoal, made by grinding and binding it with gum or wax, is a key medium for drawing with charcoal.
+Compressed charcoal, made by grinding and binding it with gum or wax, is a key medium for charcoal drawing.
 It is denser, darker, and available in various hardness levels, making it excellent for detailed work and deeper tones.
 Compressed charcoal produces less dust than vine charcoal but is more challenging to erase.

 • Density & Richness: Offers deep blacks and varied shading options.